Dubki, Pechorsky District, Pskov Oblast

 Dubki (Дубки; Seto: Tupka) is a locality in Pechorsky District of Pskov Oblast, Russia.
 It is situated on a peninsula on the shore of Lake Peipsi-Pihkva.
 Before 1920 it was a part of Pskov Governorate.
 From 1920 to 1944, it was a part of Petseri County of Estonia under Treaty of Tartu, but after the Second World War ended in 1945, it was taken during the RSFSR's annexation of Estonia.

-Presently, Dubki is an exclave.
+Presently, Dubki is a pene-exclave.
 There is no direct land connection with Russia, which, during the Soviet times and previous Estonian rule, was not a problem.
 The unratified 2005 Estonian-Russian border treaty did not change the situation.
 As of 2010 there were no people living in Dubki.